 Can you freeze the gravy in a glass jar?

 The normal glass jars usually tend to get cracked if they freeze.
 That’s why for freezing gravy in a glass jar for a long time, you need to use either tempered glass (like the can glass jars) or freezer-safe glass jars.

 However, even freezer-safe glass jars can get cracked if the food expands, always ensure about a 2 to 3 inches gap between the food and the cover.

 How long can you keep gravy in the fridge?

 You can keep the gravy in the refrigerator for 4 to 5 days.
-However, if it is totally not used, then you can store it by freezing it for at least 4 to 6 months.
-Though the taste may change a bit in some cases, it will still remain fresh and tasty for eating.
+However, if it is not used, then you can store it by freezing it for at least 4 to 6 months.
+Though the taste may change a bit in some cases, it will remain fresh and tasty for eating.

 Is gravy OK if left out overnight?

-The answer to this question is a big no. As if you left the gravy overnight, then dangerous bacterias will develop in it, which is risky to intake.
+The answer to this question is a big no. As if you left the gravy overnight, then dangerous bacteria will develop in it, which is risky to intake.
 The only way the gravy is safe to store is by freezing it properly in the freezer.